Graph Laplacian-based Bayesian Multi-fidelity Modeling: Problem formulation

 \subsection{Selection of high-fidelity data}

 In this section, we describe the policy used to select $\nhat \ll \nbar$ high-fidelity data points to acquire.
-This is accomplished by utilizing the graph constructed from the low-fidelity data to determine $\nhat$ clusters and their corresponding centroids.
+This is accomplished by performing spectral clustering on the graph constructed from the low-fidelity data to determine $\nhat$ clusters and their corresponding centroids.
 Thereafter, the data points closest to each of these centroids are determined, and the corresponding high-fidelity data is acquired.
-The logic in selecting these points is driven by the observation that points that belong to a given cluster will tend to move together from their low-fidelity coordinates to their high-fidelity coordinates.
+The logic of using spectral clustering is that it is consistent with our choice of prior, based on a graph Laplacian regularizer.
+Whereas, the choice of selecting the centroids is driven by the observation that points that belong to a given cluster will tend to move together from their low-fidelity coordinates to their high-fidelity coordinates.
 Thus the displacement vector for the centroid is likely to be representative of the displacement vector for most of the points in the cluster.
 The steps in this process are: